CodeFellows-Curve/curve-front-end/src/markdown/competencies/communication/listening/4pt.md

 ---
-category: 'Business Acumen'
+category: 'Communication'
-proficiency: "Mission and Vision"
+proficiency: 'Listening'
-summary: 'Makes decisions that align work to support the company’s and product’s vision and goals, along with the team KPIs.'
+summary: 'Has patience to not interrupt, takes turns speaking, pays close attention to what is being shared, and maintains eye contact.
+Uses listening cues such as nodding to show engagement.
+Acknowledges concerns and different perspectives of others.'
 milestone: 4
 ---

 ### Milestone 4 summary.
 Override the digital divide with additional clickthroughs from DevOps.